-Rafal Bogacz obtained an interdisciplinary training during his doctoral and postdoctoral studies.
-He conducted his PhD at the University of Bristol jointly in the Departments of Computer Science and Anatomy, and next he worked as a postdoctoral researcher at Princeton University jointly in Departments of Applied Mathematics and Psychology.
-In 2004 he came back to Bristol where he worked as a lecturer and then a reader.
-He moved to University of Oxford in 2013.
+Rafal Bogacz graduated in computer science at Wroclaw University of Technology in Poland.
+Afterwards he did a PhD in computational neuroscience at the University of Bristol, and worked as a postdoctoral researcher at Princeton University, USA, jointly in the Departments of Applied Mathematics and Psychology.
+In 2004 he came back to Bristol where he worked as a Lecturer and then a Reader.
+Rafal moved to the University of Oxford in 2013.

 Awards Training and Qualifications

 1998 – MEng, Wroclaw University of Technology, Poland

 2001 – PhD, University of Bristol

 - Senior Research Fellow in Computational Neuroscience at the Nuffield Department of Clinical Neurosciences

 My research is in the area of computational neuroscience, which uses mathematical models to understand how computations in neural circuits give rise to human and animal behaviour.
 My work focuses on the computational models of brain circuits underlying action selection and decision making.
 These circuits include a set of subcortical nuclei known as the basal ganglia, which has been intensively studied because it is affected by Parkinson’s disease.
 Although many questions remain open, the anatomy and the neural activity in the basal ganglia has been characterized to the extent that allows formulating a formal mathematical theory describing how it selects actions in the healthy brain, and how the pathological patterns of activity observed in Parkinson’s disease are generated.

 My research concerns models of brain decision networks in both health and disease.
 My group investigates how the cortico-basal-ganglia network selects actions and learns from their outcomes.
 We also employ mathematical models to study how to best control deep brain stimulation in order to minimize the excessive oscillations in activity are generated in Parkinson’s disease.